Transfer-Once-For-All: AI Model Optimization for Edge: Experimental Results

 \section{Experimental Results}

 In this section, we present experimental results to evaluate the efficacy of TOFA on multiple image classification tasks.
+Object detection can also benefit from TOFA although the semi-supervised loss term is less relevant on object detection tasks.
 In addition, we perform an ablation study on the use of different loss functions in the setting where both labelled and unlabelled data are used in TOFA training.